-The Feast of Tabernacles in Togo will be celebrated at a private home compound near the town of Kpalimé about 75 miles north of the capital city of Lomé.
+The Feast of Tabernacles 2023 in Togo will be celebrated in a hotel complex in the town of Kpalimé about 75 miles (120 kilometers) north of the capital city of Lomé.
 About 20 people are expected to attend this French-speaking site.
 As this site is French-speaking only, anyone wishing to transfer in needs to be fluent in the language; no translation can be provided.
-Lodging, meals and services will be at the site, and those attending the Feast will prepare the meals.
-One rather rustic hotel is available to visitors in Kpalimé.
+Lodging, meals and services will be at the site.
+Several hotels are available to visitors in Lomé and in Kpalimé.

-At this writing, the situation is calm in Togo, and travel there is relatively safe—though there have been periodic outbreaks of political unrest and some rioting in recent years.
+At this writing, the situation is calm in Togo, and travel there is safe, though there have been periodic outbreaks of political unrest and some rioting in recent years.
 Potential visitors should monitor the situation.